Novel High-Radiopurity Doped Amorphous Silicon Resistors for Low-Background Detectors: UV Reflectivity Studies at UMASS

 Another property, particularly specific to LXe TPC applications for the spacer/resistors, is their surface reflectivity at vacuum ultraviolet (VUV) wavelengths.
 Energy deposition in LXe due to both energetic charged-particle or photon interactions appears as ionization of the medium, producing free electrons and excited xenon atoms (excimers) and ions.
 Scintillation light is then produced by excimers de-excitation and electron/ion recombination primarily at a wavelength of 175~nm in the VUV.
 The collection of both the ionization electrons and the scintillation light is essential for high-quality energy resolution and positional reconstruction.

 A 4" witness wafer from our spacer/resistor run at SNF (aSi deposited at 550\textdegree C) was sent to our colleagues at UMASS who have a dedicated LXe reflectivity testing setup for a reflectivity measurement~\cite{UMASS1}.
-The results they obtained are given in Table~\ref{tab:reflect}, which indicate useful reflectivity at 175~nm and in principle improves light collection.
+The results they obtained are given in Table~\ref{tab:reflect} and agree within errors with the value available in the literature \cite{Pierce1972} which indicate useful reflectivity at 175~nm and in principle improves light collection.
 Additional data and analysis will be required before both the reflectance and the specular and diffuse components can be determined \cite{UMASS2}.
 As one can see from the TPC rendering in Figure~\ref{fig:fieldcage}, for the case of the nEXO design the spacers represent a small solid angle for light reflection compared to other surfaces.
 However, for some applications of this aSi technique to a larger surface area, the importance of reflectivity might be more significant.